geugenm/modern-lab-applets/README.md

 #### Advanced user

-You will need python3.
+You will need python3 (tested on 3.12).
 Run the following command in your terminal:

 ```bash
 python3 scripts/start_server_ui.py -dir=src/